 Conclusion | Energy Star Heat Pumps

-As you can see HVAC manufacturers are required to meet specific criteria for labeling their equipment with the Energy Star logo and for the efficiency labels they use in marketing their equipment.
+As you can see, HVAC manufacturers are required to meet specific criteria for labeling their equipment with the Energy Star logo and for the efficiency labels they use in marketing their equipment.
 It is a very involved process and involves testing their equipment using tests derived from professional organizations.
-This is all done to help you, the consumer, get honest and fair information on efficiency levels of the equipment you purchase.
+That is all done to help you, the consumer, get honest and fair information on the efficiency levels of the equipment you purchase.

 Energy Star Heat Pumps